 - To develop expertise in evaluation and treatment for high-risk infants.

 - To educate the judges, lawyers and court personnel on the effects of violence on young children.

 Spirit of Charity Level One Trauma Center Psychiatry Research Unit

 Dr. Erich Conrad is the head of the Spirit of Charity Trauma Center Psychiatry Research Unit at University Medical Center.
 He has also served as principle or sub-investigator in numerous clinical trials at the LSU BRC.
 Research endeavors at the Trauma Center include collaborative efforts with the trauma surgery services in screening victims of violence and addressing psychiatric sequelae of traumatic physical injury.
 Violence prevention research in this at-risk group is also underway.

 Dr Chuck Coleman heads the section of Child and Adolescent Psychiatry's research projects at the Children's Hospital Autism Clinic with clinical trials in this patient population.

 The Harris Infant Mental Health Center

 The Harris Center for Infant Mental Health of the LSUHSC Department of Psychiatry is devoted to the study and treatment of infants and young children.
 The goals of the Center are:

-There are also numerous other research projects that trainees can participate in during their years of training such as ongoing projects in the Weight Management/Bariatric Surgery Clinic, Collaborative care in the Gastroenterology Clinic, or participating in The Mental and Behavioral Health Capacity Project, which provides telepsychiatry services to outlying clinics along the gulf coast.
+There are also numerous other research projects that trainees can participate in during their years of training such as ongoing projects in the Weight Management/Bariatric Surgery Clinic, Collaborative care in the Gastroenterology Clinic, as well as additional opportunities from faculty which can be found on individual faculty bios.